quiltdata/quilt/docs/walkthrough/working-with-the-catalog.md

 **[For a hands-on demo, check out the public demo catalog](https://open.quiltdata.com/b/quilt-example).**

-Note that you can use the Quilt Python API without using the catalog product, but they are designed to work together.
+Note that you can use the Quilt Python API without using the Quilt Catalog, but they are designed to work together.

 ## Brief tour

-The Quilt catalog provides a homepage for your catalog, based on a `README.md` file that you can optionally create at the top of your bucket.
+The Quilt Catalog provides a homepage for your data catalog, based on a `README.md` file that you can optionally create at the top of your bucket.

 ### Browse

 ![Homepage](../imgs/catalog_homepage.png)

-The catalog lets you navigate packages in the registry on the packages tab.
+The Catalog lets you navigate packages in the registry using the "Packages" tab.

 ![Packages tab](../imgs/catalog_packages_tab.png)

-You can also browse the underlying S3 files using the files tab.
+You can also browse the underlying S3 files using the "Bucket" tab.

 ![Files tab](../imgs/catalog_files_tab.png)